 - 1. Developing and executing a sales strategy for Gildemeister's CellCube energy storage in North America. - 2.
 Developing the metallurgical process to create vanadium electrolyte, initially using commercially available vanadium oxides and ultimately using the product from Gibellini. - 3.
 Continuing to work with regulatory agencies to obtain permits required to develop a mine at Gibellini.
 To date, the permitting process has been moving forward positively. - 4.
 Securing short and long-term financing for operating and project requirements.
-In the six months ended June 30, 2014, the Company closed private placement equity financings for net proceeds totalling \$4,834,212.
-The Company will continue to identify additional sources of financing for working capital purposes, managing the sales funnel for CellCube systems, and for the development of Gibellini.
+In the nine months ended September 30, 2014, the Company closed private placement equity financings for net proceeds totalling \$4,834,963 and subsequent to September 30, 2014, the Company has received \$500,000 for subscription receipts for another private placement of up to \$2,000,000.